Le Boeuf Brothers

 Le Boeuf Brothers is a modern jazz group based in New York City led by identical twin brothers, Remy Le Boeuf (saxophonist/composer) and Pascal Le Boeuf (pianist/composer).
-The brothers were born on August 3, 1986 in Santa Cruz, California.
+The brothers were born on August 3, 1986, in Santa Cruz, California.
 Le Boeuf Brothers are part of a growing New York jazz scene characterized by odd time signatures, shifting harmonies, and the influences of hip hop, electronica, and indie rock.
-As a jazz group, they have released four albums.
+As a jazz group, they have released five albums: their first in 2009 and latest in 2023.

 Pascal's solo career includes Pascal's Triangle, the album recorded as a piano trio with bassist Linda Oh and drummer Justin Brown, and he composed music for the 2008 Emmy Award-winning movie King Lines.
 He played as support for D'Angelo's Second Coming US tour and the British electronic group Clean Bandit with Australian pop vocalist Meg Mac.

 Remy is a big band composer, with commissions from SFJAZZ, The Jerome Foundation, New York Youth Symphony, and Keio University.
 He also performs as a sideman for various artists including Grammy Award-winning Bob Mintzer's Big Band, Dayna Stephens, indie-pop band Wildcat!
 Wildcat! and Donny McCaslin.

 The Le Boeuf Brothers have also toured internationally and performed at the Monterey Jazz Festival, the Montreal Jazz Festival, the Kennedy Center, Carnegie Hall, the Umbria Jazz Festival, and Jazz at Lincoln Center.

 The San Francisco Chronicle describes their music as "a rich brand of modern jazz, with performances and compositions that display an impressive level of sophistication.
 Textured harmonies and shifting time signatures are handled with aplomb."